Effort and attention in musical performance and perception

 Music involves both our bodies and minds.
 How are effort and attention at work in this involvement?

-Musical experience often provides sensations of affect and pleasure, but it is also often mixed with sensations of sound-producing and sound-accompanying body motion.
+Musical experiences often provide sensations of affect and pleasure, but they are often mixed with sensations of sound-producing and sound-accompanying body motion.

-This project aims at enhancing our understanding of the effort, both physical and mental, as well as the attention, involved in the production and perception of music-related sound and other music-related multimodal phenomena.
+This project aims to enhance our understanding of the effort, both physical and mental, and the attention involved in the production and perception of music-related sound and other music-related multimodal phenomena.

 Processing body motion data

-Besides contributing to our basic understanding of music, this project will result in useful insights on various musical skills with applications in musical creativity as well as in music education.
+Besides contributing to our basic understanding of music, this project will result in useful insights on various musical skills with applications in musical creativity and music education.